In the first pic here (taken by Javier Vallhonrat in 1978 in Madrid) I am dressed as a "Flamenca".

 The Mediterranean, its geography, shape, and blue waters, will become our solely guidelines, a feel of belonging on motion and exchange around all cultures that are travellers or escaping political unrest, as once where the Jews who left under the Roman Empire's destruction and colonisation of Jerusalem and its lands.

 Simple quotidian actions, gestures, cleaning, building, dancing, cooking, selling fish etc. the duress of the Mediterranean winters.
 Its poverty, its nature as object of desire for the peoples of the Global or the old- barbaric and ancestral North, as Jose Luis Racionero had pointed out during the 70's when he came back from Berkley.

-But the post-colonial imported theories of hysteric claims that are flattening up the complexity of a world which on its self contains the worlds and civilisations with its migrations, diasporas, wars and ongoing crisis of millenary dynamics clashes with our mediterranean realities which have been subsumed to the point of this flattening fallacy by which many are described today.
+But there are certain misleading and imported theories which claims, that apply to USA or Latin America under the tag Global South, that are dangerously flattening-up the complexity of a world (The Mediterranean connections) which on its self contains the worlds and civilisations with its migrations, diasporas, wars and ongoing crisis of millenary dynamics clashes with our mediterranean realities which have been subsumed to the point of this flattening fallacy by which many are described today.